-Now that we’ve established which test data we need, it’s time to extract it from the organization’s production systems.
-When the required data is dispersed across many different systems and data sources, a test data management tool – that can integrate with the production systems, and extract test data according to predefined rules – can come in really handy.
+When the required data is fragmented and dispersed across many different systems and data sources, test data management tools – that can integrate with the production systems, and extract test data according to predefined rules – can come in really handy.

 One System for All Your Test Data Management Strategy Needs

-K2View Test Data Management tools support each of test data management strategy steps described above.
-They empower and support developers, testers, and DevOps teams to accelerate software delivery, while improving the quality of the end product.
-Take it for a test drive and see for yourself.
+In short, they empower and support developers, testers, and DevOps teams, to accelerate software delivery, while improving the quality of the end product.